semrush/intergalactic/website/docs/components/tooltip/tooltip.md

 ### Data margins

-To improve readability, it is recommended to use specific margins between labels and values inside the tooltip.
+To improve readability, it's recommended to use specific margins between labels and values inside the tooltip.
 Detailed recommendations for tooltip margins can be found in [Data visualization](/data-display/d3-chart/d3-chart#tooltip) and [Summary](/patterns/summary/summary#difference_value).

 ![](static/tooltip-margins.png)